Meet 8 Automakers Who Have Pledged to Go All Electric

 Image Editorial credit: Sport car hub / Shutterstock.com

-Stellantis – parent company of Alfa Romeo – is jumping right onto the EV bandwagon.
+Stellantis – the parent company of Alfa Romeo – is jumping right onto the EV bandwagon.
 They recently announced that Alfa Romeo will be their first brand to go all-electric, which will occur by the year 2027.
-Stellantis is highly protective of their Alfa Romeo brand since it is so lucrative for them.
+Stellantis is highly protective of its Alfa Romeo brand since it is lucrative.

-Stellantis has yet to confirm what the first Alfa Romeo EV will be called, but it might end up being a subcompact crossover since those are in high demand.
-The STLA large-vehicle design will have to be all set to go prior to 2027, and it will grace multiple brands.
+Stellantis has yet to confirm what the first Alfa Romeo EV will be called, but it might be a subcompact crossover since those are in high demand.
+The STLA large-vehicle design will have to be ready before 2027, and it will grace multiple brands.
 Stellantis has also stated that Opel will go all-electric by 2028 and Fiat by 2030.

 Jaguar